sekhargullapalli/python-azure-app-service-linux/README.md

 ## b.
 Deployment to Azure App Service on Linux

-    The deployment instructions are listed [here](/azureappdeployment.md)
+The deployment instructions can be found [here](/azureappdeployment.md)

 # Acknowledgement
 The images and the data for this applicaiton is cloned from https://github.com/cristiroma/countries

 # Useful Links/ References
 Detailed instructions on publishing Python apps to Azure app service can be found [here](https://docs.microsoft.com/en-us/visualstudio/python/publishing-python-web-applications-to-azure-from-visual-studio?view=vs-2017)